 “The Taliban’s use of an ambulance as a weapon to target civilians represents inhumane disregard for the people of Afghanistan and all those working to bring peace to the country, and is a violation of the most basic international norms,” Tillerson said in a statement.

 The latest attack comes at a crucial moment in the 16-year Afghanistan war.
 Last year, US and Afghan officials accepted that things had not gone well – that territory had been lost.
 This year, they insist, the Taliban will begin to lose territory again.
 Attacks such as this not only diminish morale but show strongholds as vulnerable.

 Last year, US and Afghan officials accepted that things had not gone well – that territory was lost.
 This year, they insist, the Taliban will begin to lose territory again.
 Attacks such as this not only diminish morale but show strongholds as vulnerable, Paton Walsh said.

 Hundreds more US troops are en route to Afghanistan to begin a much riskier mission: training Afghan troops outside the wire.
-There will be Americans on the front line who know that combat may be part of their mission and who may die, Paton Walsh said.
+The mission will put Americans on the front lines, possible in deadly combat situations.

 This is the one key foreign policy issue upon which Trump has made a specific policy pledge: to win.

 At the same time, key indicators about how well the US and Afghan forces are doing – such as how many Afghan soldiers or police are killed or injured – are being classified, depriving the American public of simple ways of assessing the President’s success, Paton Walsh said, noting that neither the Pentagon or White House typically hide it when they are winning.

 CNN’s Ehsan Popalzai reported from Kabul, and Laura Smith-Spark wrote from London.
 CNN’s Sara Mazloumsaki and Marilia Brocchetto contributed to this report.